olgagraf/olgagraf.github.io/_posts/2020-11-26-universal-approximation-theorem.md

 $\displaystyle\int\nolimits_X f(x)d\mu(x).$
 </div>

 In order to consistently apply some results from functional analysis, in the proof we will consider the space of all finite, signed regular Borel measures on $I_n$ and denote it by $M(I_n)$.
-The usual Riemann integral known from calculus is not expressible in terms of the above integral, but it can still provide some intuition about the latter.
+The usual Riemann integral known from calculus is not expressible in terms of the above integral, but it can provide some intuition about the latter.
 <!---
 with respect to $\mu\in M(I_n)$
 -->